Legal and Financial Issues

 - A durable power of attorney for finances gives someone the power to make legal and financial decisions on behalf of the person with Alzheimer’s.

-- A durable power of attorney for health care gives someone called a trustee the power to make healthcare decisions on behalf of the person with Alzheimer’s.
+- A durable power of attorney for health care gives someone called a proxy or an agent the power to make healthcare decisions on behalf of the person with Alzheimer’s.

 - A living will states the person's wishes for end-of-life health care.